 Every day, the average human breathes around 22,000 times and, according to the Lung Foundation of Australia, no matter how hard a person exhales, their lungs will still have about one liter of air lingering inside, which makes the organ buoyant enough to float on water.
 No other organ in the human body has the same ability.

-As you (hopefully!) already know, planet Earth is divided into four hemispheres: north, south, east, and west.
-But only one of the eight continents can lay claim to being located in all four, and that's Africa.
-The continent is also the second largest (the first being Asia).
+As you already know, planet Earth is divided into four hemispheres: north, south, east, and west.
+But only one of the seven continents can lay claim to being located in all four, and that's Africa.

-Though it hasn't been 100 percent proven, it’s a consensus that déjà vu results when there is a split-second delay in transferring information from one side of the brain to the other, so your brain, overall, gets the information twice, essentially processing the event as having happened before.
+Though it hasn't been 100 percent proven, there's a consensus among scientists that déjà vu results when there is a split-second delay in transferring information from one side of the brain to the other, so your brain, overall, gets the information twice, essentially processing the event as having happened before.
 Think of it like your mind glitching and opening the same web browser twice.

 Back in medieval times, shoes were basically thin strips of leather that covered the foot and didn't provide much protection at all.
 Because of this, people walked the same way we naturally do when we're barefoot: toe first, which allows us to test the surface in front of us and puts less stress on our knees.
 Frankly, it's how humans walked for millennia before modern-day shoes came along, which keep our feet much safer so we can step down harder with our heels first.

 Star Wars may have taken place "a long time ago in a galaxy far, far away," but the movie-makers responsible for coming up with Princess Leia's iconic hairstyle for the film were inspired by some very real-life warriors.
 In particular, the soldaderas, or the female Mexican rebels who fought against the dictatorship of Porfirio Díaz around the beginning of the 20th century.
-It's believed that director George Lucas may have based Leia's double buns on a picture of Clara de la Rocha, who was a colonel in the Mexican Revolution.
-And as further proof that Clara was the main inspiration behind Leia’s buns, a famous photo of her is now archived at the Lucas Museum of Narrative Art, which was founded by George Lucas himself.
+It's believed that director George Lucas based Leia's double buns on a picture of Clara de la Rocha, who was a colonel in the Mexican Revolution.

 While astronauts are floating around in space, they aren't subjected to the pressure of Earth's gravity.
 As a result, the vertebra in their spines can expand and relax, which means their bodies stretch up to three percent taller.
 That means that someone who's six feet tall could grow up to two inches while they're in space.
 However, the additional height is only temporary.
 When astronauts return to Earth, they shrink back down to their normal size within a few months.